Pastoral Concert

 The Pastoral Concert or Le Concert Champêtre is an oil painting of c.
 1509 attributed to the Italian Renaissance master Titian.
 It was previously attributed to his fellow Venetian and contemporary Giorgione.
-It is now in the Musée du Louvre in Paris.
+It is located in the Musée du Louvre in Paris.

 This painting was created between approximately 1509 and 1510; the exact date of its creation is unknown.
 This period also represents a turbulent period of history in Venice, specifically the League of Cambrai's War in 1509.
 Art historian Jonathan Unglaub suggests that this painting was painted in response to the war, providing an "idyllic refuge from the ravages of history."

 The term "Concert Champêtre" was first used in 1754 by Nicolas Bernard Lépicié, to describe this painting.
 But when it entered the Louvre in 1792 it was given the title of a Fête champêtre, a genre arguably based on this painting.
-It is believed to visually show the Renaissance admiration of classical poetry, an essential value of humanism.
-This painting is also considered the origin of a particular genre of Pastoral paintings, because of its connection to pastoral poetry, as seen by the young men gathering in the Italian countryside's lush, picturesque greenery.
+It is believed to display the Renaissance admiration of classical poetry, an essential value of humanism.
+This painting is also considered the origin of a genre of Pastoral paintings, because of its connection to pastoral poetry, as seen by the young men gathering in the Italian countryside's lush, picturesque greenery.
 The pastoral concert or Fête Champêtre genre is described as a gathering in a picturesque landscape.
 Usually, young men are gathered together in a creative pursuit, seated on the landscape's grass.
 The paintings themselves are almost always allegories or depictions of mythological characters.
 This is the 16th-century genre; in the French-led 18th-century type, women are very prominent.

 This painting is an example of the Venetian school of Italian Renaissance art.
 Paintings from Venice are characterized as having rich color schemes that create a "warm glow" and emphasize naturalism above all else.
 Venetian paintings also have a specialty in mythological and allegorical themes.
 The unique use of color is known as colorito, and it was most often found in Venetian painting.

-The patronage of this painting remains unknown today.
+The patronage of this painting remains unknown.
 Isabella d'Este is a possible candidate for patron due to a so-called bagno scene she commissioned for her brother Alfonso I d'Este, Duke of Ferrara.
-Still, the word bagno is now considered to describe a painting by Palma Vecchio, another Venetian painter active during the same period.
+Still, the word bagno is considered to describe a painting by Palma Vecchio, another Venetian painter active during the same period.